Colorado Electric Vehicle Coalition

 The CEVC also functions as a clearinghouse for information, studies, outreach events, and other EV-related developments among members.
 Working groups will report back to the Coalition as a whole on progress and accomplishments.
 Additionally, all Coalition members will have the opportunity to share progress toward Coalition objectives.

-The CEVC meets every other month (February, April, June, August, October, and December) on the fourth Thursday.
-That schedule may be adjusted as necessary.
+The CEVC typically meets every other month (February, April, June, August, October and December) on the fourth Thursday.
 Working groups determine their own schedules but should meet at least once between every Coalition meeting.

 In the best interests of everyone’s time, we try to adhere strictly to a scheduled agenda.
 Should anyone like to present at a CEVC meeting, please email Maria Eisemann at email@example.com.
 At the end of each meeting, members have the opportunity to make relevant announcements that were not otherwise covered in the agenda.
 Members should be respectful towards one another regardless of viewpoint.